samiam2013/passwordCritic/README.md

-# passwordCritic
+# Password Critic
+###  github.com/samiam2013/passwordCritic
-a Go library for critiquing your selection of passwords
+a Go module for critiquing your selection of passwords

+first using the entropy of your chosen password, then a set of bloom filters for common passwords.

+if the password is bad, the code will explain why.

 ## the current plan

 check the entropy of the password, stopping things like "12341234"

-if it passes an entropy check, look it up in a ?markov-chain generated list of combinations of the most common passwords
+if it passes an entropy check, look for it in a bloom filter of the top 10,000,000 most common passwords,

-if it's not anywhere in the list, allow  the user to continue,
+if it's found in the 10MM list, look it up in a 10k and then 100 item bloom filter,

-else give an exact explanation to the user as to why they shold not choose that password
+if you find it in a 10k list from that 10MM, you get back an error

+## TODO:
+ * test frequency of false positives for a given BloomFilter.bitSet size
+ * benchmark algorithms used by bloom filter for hashing
+ * serialize the filter to a file included in the library so the filter does not have to be computed from a list when included as a go module
+ * look up the most ubiquitous way to get a list of things from the internet as a go module, ?maybe consider forking the list and using git from inside go for updates?